drhuffman12/sample_vet_off_sched/README.md

     4. State
     5. Zip -­‐ should be at most 5 digits
     6. School Received Degree From
-    7. Years in Practice -­‐ must be value between 1-­‐100
+    7. Years in Practice -­‐ must be value between 1 and 100

   2. As the receptionist of the veterinary practice, I should be able to schedule an appointment for a customer's pet with a specific veterinary doctor.
 The appointment should contain the following information
     1. Date of Visit -­‐ date cannot be in the past; value is required